-EPS ex-items of $3.98, vs. the prior guide of $3.90-$3.95, consensus of $3.97, and our $4.00 estimate.
-RCL beat constant currency net yield guidance by 60bp versus an average beat of 140bp in the last four quarters.
-CCL’s beat last month was less inspiring too, so we think the buyside expectation for 3Q wasn’t that much higher than today’s result.
+RCL reported 4Q EPS ex-items of $1.53, vs. the prior guide of $1.45-$1.50, consensus of $1.51, and our $1.53 estimate.
+RCL beat the midpoint of constant currency net yield guidance by only 5bp versus an average beat of 125bp in the last four quarters.
+RCL also beat on cost timing and other factors like D&A and JVs.

 This is a 35 page note we write each quarter where we update our thesis with new charts and preview each company into earnings.
 In this note we’re examining estimates and multiples during prior recessions as guides for possible downside scenarios.
 For our coverage we see binary outcomes: either a brewing recession or meaningful outperformance.
 The risk/reward setup to us seems more favorable for the latter, as our stocks seem to have already discounted a recession with over 50% likelihood, in our view, which we’ll show in the note.